Updated May 12, 2023

 Introduction to Java 8

 Oracle rolled out a fresh release of Java on March 18, 2014.
-This is termed Java 8 and touted as a landmark release with many new as well as useful features.
-Read on to get acquainted with the features of Java 8.
-It includes new functionality, upgrades and bug fixes to increase efficiency in designing and operating Java programs.
+Java 8 is a landmark release, introducing numerous new and valuable features.
+Let’s delve into the features of Java 8 to familiarize ourselves with them.
+It includes new functionality, upgrades, and bug fixes to increase efficiency in designing and operating Java programs.

-Below are the top features of Java 8 that make Java 8 more understanding and more useful:
+Below are the top features of Java 8 that make Java 8 more understanding and more valuable:

 1. New Date/Time API

-The old Date-Time API of Java had major drawbacks.
+The old Date-Time API of Java had significant drawbacks.
 In place of it, there is a fresh Date-Time API in Java 8.
 We take a look at the drawbacks below:

 - Tough to Handle Timezone: Programmers needed many lines of code to tackle timezone issues.